MicrosoftDocs/visualstudio-docs/docs/debugger/attach-to-running-processes-with-the-visual-studio-debugger.md

    - Select the dropdown list arrow next to **Connection target**, and select the computer name from the dropdown list.
    - Type the computer name in the **Connection target** box and press **Enter**.
    - Select the **Find** button next to the **Connection target** box to open the **Remote Connections** dialog box.
 The **Remote Connections** dialog box lists all the devices that are on your local subnet or directly attached to your computer.
 You might need to [open outbound UDP port 3702](../debugger/remote-debugger-port-assignments.md) on the server to discover remote devices.
-Select the computer or device you want, and then click **Select**.
+Select the computer or device you want, and then close the dialog box.

    Verify that Visual Studio adds the required port to the computer name, which appears in the format: **\<remote computer name>:port**